tigattack/nut-docker/README.md

 Some sample config files are provided for your conventience in the [example_confs/etc/nut](example_confs/etc/nut) directory.
 You may use them as a starting point, however I recommend having an in-depth look at the official [Network UPS Tools](https://networkupstools.org/) documentation.

+While the method described below is preferred, you can find example udev rules for USB UPS's in [example_confs/etc/udev/rules.d/62-nut-usbups.rules](https://github.com/tigattack/nut-docker/blob/main/example_confs/etc/udev/rules.d/62-nut-usbups.rules).

 ## Device Mapping

-In order for the UPS monitoring to work, you have to map your device tree into the docker container.
+In order for the UPS monitoring to work, you have to map your device tree into the Docker container.

 ### Privileged Mode